vlad8661950/Mita_Dance/README.md

 # Mita Dance
 ![Mita](png/miside00.png)

+Mita from Miside Dance programm.
 The program is based on Konata Dance but uses SDL2.
-It has some rendering issues.

 Compilation command with static SDL2 libraries: